LS

 - Nick Janetakis from the discusses creating aliases in the shell to streamline tasks such as using

-to navigate directories followed by automatically listing their contents usingls
+cdto navigate directories followed by automatically listing their contents usingls.
+This method improves efficiency and convenience 2.

 - Nick Janetakis from the discusses creating aliases in the shell to streamline tasks such as using